-The European Union provides humanitarian funds to help address the needs of the more than one million South Sudanese and more than 285 000 Congolese refugees in Uganda that have settled in the West Nile, Mid-West and South-West regions.
-New EU humanitarian aid for 2018 prioritises the provision of rapid and good quality emergency assistance to newly arrived refugees, especially those from South Sudan and DRC.
-The EU’s funding allows humanitarian organisations to provide protection, shelter, food assistance, health care, access to water and sanitation services, nutrition, and education assistance to refugees and their host communities.
+The European Union provides humanitarian funds to help address the needs of over one million refugees who have settled in the West Nile, Mid-West and South-West regions of Uganda.
+Since 2017, EU humanitarian aid has prioritised the provision of rapid and good quality emergency assistance to newly arrived refugees, especially to those from South Sudan and the DRC.
+The EU’s funding allows humanitarian organisations in Uganda to provide protection, shelter, food assistance, healthcare, access to safe water and sanitation services, nutrition, and education assistance to refugees and their host communities.
 Other funding targeting health facilities will also help to reinforce the capacities, quality and service availability, especially as concerns preparedness and response in case of an epidemic.

 The EU’s food assistance in Uganda consists of cash transfers that offer refugees the possibility to make their own choices to meet their basic needs while, at the same time, boosting the local economy.
 With overwhelming numbers of children out of school, humanitarian aid also focuses on providing tailored education and protection for refugee children and children from local communities.
 Learning programmes are in place to help refugee children to catch up on missed schooling due to the crises in which they found themselves.